Updated on September 27, 2020

 Air conditioning units are made for home comfort and provide good quality of air and home environment.
 But if your air conditioning units are constantly making noises, it ruins everything.

 Modern air conditioners are designed with sound-dampening technology to minimize distraction created by noises.
-So if you ever find yourself constantly bugged out by noises made by your air conditioning unit, to help you out, here are some of the usual noises and their indications.
+So if you ever find yourself constantly bugged out by noises made by your air conditioning unit, to help you out.

 A high-pitched or hissing sound.
 If you ever encounter this noise, shut your air conditioning unit immediately, and call a professional right away.
 It is too dangerous for you to handle it.
 It could be a sign of high internal pressure within the compressor.
 It could also be a sign of a refrigerant leak, which not only damages your unit but also threatens you and your family’s health.
 If your unit turns off on its own, don’t panic.
 It is because your sensor is detecting some hazard and it is doing its job to save you from it.